Listen to this article:

 CFI is often represented as the PFI’s “student wing”.
 While the two organisations share the stage and work on issues together, they both deny having an officially connection.

-Rahman was with journalist Siddique Kappan, a third man, Masood Ahmad, and their driver, Alam, when all four were arrested on their way to Hathras to meet the family of the gang-rape and murder victim in October, 2020.
+Rehman was with journalist Siddique Kappan, a third man, Masood Ahmad, and their driver, Alam, when all four were arrested on their way to Hathras to meet the family of the gang-rape and murder victim in October, 2020.

 All four were later booked under the UAPA and accused of creating disturbance in society after an FIR was filed against them two days after their arrest.